 Bowser Jr.'s Journey, known in Japanese as Koopa Jr. RPG,note is a strategy based side story for the Video Game Remake of Mario & Luigi: Bowser's Inside Story, starring (who else?)
 Bowser Jr. It is also a followup to Minion Quest: The Search for Bowser, which was likewise a side story for the Mario & Luigi: Superstar Saga remake.
 In this side story of Bowser's Inside Story, Bowser rushes off to Peach's Castle to join a meeting about the recent Blorb epidemic that has overtaken the entire Mushroom Kingdom, with Junior acting as command until he returns.
 That is, until a group known as the "Best Fitness Friends" come knocking with a supposed cure for the Blorbs and offer the recipe for it.
 Expecting to be praised by his father for singlehandedly fixing everything before he gets back, Bowser Jr. rushes off to collect the ingredients he needs.

-What starts as a simple Fetch Quest quickly goes sour as Bowser Jr.'s bratty personality chews away at the last straws of all the Koopalings but Morton while panic rages on back home.
+What starts as a simple Fetch Quest quickly goes sour when Bowser Jr.'s bratty personality chews away at the last straws of all the Koopalings but Morton, while panic rages on back home.

 As with Minion Quest, it is not a standalone game; it is instead part of the Bowser's Inside Story remake.